 Advice for new contributors¶

 New contributor and not sure what to do?
 Want to help but just don’t know how to get started?
 This is the section for you.

-Start with these easy tasks to discover Django’s development process.
+Start with these steps to discover Django’s development process.

 Sign the Contributor License Agreement

 The code that you write belongs to you or your employer.
 If your contribution is more than one or two lines of code, you need to sign the CLA.
 See the Contributor License Agreement FAQ for a more thorough explanation.

 As a newcomer on a large project, it’s easy to experience frustration.
 Here’s some advice to make your work on Django more useful and rewarding.

 Pick a subject area that you care about, that you are familiar with, or that you want to learn about

 You don’t already have to be an expert on the area you want to work on; you become an expert through your ongoing contributions to the code.